-(b) An employee required by the employer to perform work in a position for which a higher rate is fixed for up to 4 hours, must be paid the higher rate for the actual time worked at that higher level.
+An employee appointed by the employer to perform the work of a classification higher than the employee's usual classification must be paid at least the rate applicable to the higher classification for the hours worked at the higher level.

-17.4 Supported wage system for employees with a disability
+15.4 Supported wage system

-For employees who because of the effects of a disability are eligible for a supported wage, see Schedule C-Supported Wage System.
+For employees who because of the effects of a disability are eligible for a supported wage, see Schedule D-Supported Wage System.

-17.5 National training wage
+15.5 National training wage

-- (a) Schedule E to the Miscellaneous Award 20XX sets out minimum wage rates and conditions for employees undertaking traineeships. - (b) This award incorporates the terms of Schedule E to the Miscellaneous Award 20XX as at 1 July 2019.
-Provided that any reference to "this award" in Schedule E to the Miscellaneous Award 20XX is to be read as referring to the Racing Clubs Events Award 20XX and not the Miscellaneous Award 20XX.
+(a) Schedule E to the Miscellaneous Award 20XX sets out minimum wage rates and conditions for employees undertaking traineeships.

+(b) This award incorporates the terms of Schedule E to the Miscellaneous Award 20XX as at 1 July 2019.
+Provided that any reference to "this award" in Schedule E to the Miscellaneous Award 20XX is to be read as referring to the Fitness Industry Award 20XX and not the Miscellaneous Award 20XX.

-18. Payment of wages
+16. Payment of wages